-Step 2: Pour Vodka into the mason jar containing your placenta chunk until it covers by at least 1 inch.
+Step 2: Pour Vodka into the mason jar containing your placenta chunk until it covers the placenta by at least 1 inch.

 Step 3: Swirl around the jar contents once daily for 6 weeks.
-You *may need to add a little Vodka every week or so during this process as some may evaporate and absorb into the placenta. *Always keep the placenta covered by at least one inch of vodka.
+You *may need to add a little Vodka every week or so during this process as some of the liquid may evaporate and absorb into the placenta.
+Always keep the placenta covered by at least one inch of vodka.

 Step 4: After 6 weeks, filter the liquid through cheese cloth into another jar or tincture bottles.

 *do not continue to add more alcohol to the jar after the tincturing process is complete as that will dilute the tincture and render it ineffective.

 For children, people with alcohol sensitivities, or for those who just prefer a non-alcohol product, I suggest putting a squeeze (dropperful) of tincture into a cup of *hot water.
 The hot water will evaporate the alcohol away and leave the “good stuff”, the nutrients.